Updated: Apr 14

 A Super Short History of Scraping

 The first-ever web crawler was called the Wandex, and it was programmed by an MIT student.
+This was before the search engine era.
 The crawler’s main purpose was to measure the size of the internet and it operated from 1993 to 1995.

 The First API (Application Programming Interface) crawler came five years later.
 Today many major websites like Twitter offer web APIs for people to access their public databases.